Phil Silvers: The Phil Silvers Show

 Silvers became a household name in 1955 when he starred as Sergeant Ernest G. Bilko in You'll Never Get Rich, later retitled The Phil Silvers Show.
 The military comedy became a television hit, with the opportunistic Bilko fast-talking his way through one obstacle after another.
 In 1958, CBS switched the show to be telecast on Friday nights and moved the setting to Camp Fremont in California.
-A year later, the show was off the schedule.
+A year later, the show was off the schedule, but it was no fault of the program; Silvers decided to end the series while it was at its height.
 In the 1963–1964 television season, he appeared as Harry Grafton, a factory foreman interested in get-rich-quick schemes, much like the previous Bilko character, in CBS's 30-episode The New Phil Silvers Show, with co-stars Stafford Repp, Herbie Faye, Buddy Lester, Elena Verdugo as his sister, Audrey, and her children, played by Ronnie Dapo and Sandy Descher.